flamerten/EG3301RPhysioAid/IanTkinter/README.md

-# Random Number Gen
+# Ian Tkinter

+This folder shows Ian's work on using Tkinter to display data coming from the M5 with the connection through serial port
-This is a python file that reads data coming through the Serial port.
-In practice, we will connect the master M5 to the RPI, and the RPI runs this code to read data coming through.

-The data is read using pyserial, and then saved to a json file
+`ReadSerialData.py` is a python file that reads data coming from the serial port of the M5.
+It assumes that the data is coming in the format >  `angle angle angle`, with COM14 as the port.
+The data is read using pyserial and saved to a json file, `angle_json_data.json`

-This JSON file is read by gui_python.py Use of tkinter and matplot lib for live update of data

-The arduino sketch is for testing, but basically prints data in a similar format, and then prints in through serial.
-However, this data is in integer format while the actual master outputs data through degrees.
+The JSON file is read continuously by the file `guibuild.py` it also uses Tkinter and Matplotlib to build a GUI to show patient knee angle (`angle_json_data`) and SEMG data (`emg_json_data.json`).

+The arduino folder `RandomNumberGen` is used to generate random numbers for testing the use of Serial Data

+#
+## Updates

+### 31/08/2022
+Had some succeess in reading raw data, combining the data read from `M5AngleSync`.
+However, there was some issues in writing to the json file.
+This was solved with `try except`.
+The reason could be `guibuild.py` reads the json file at the exact same time that `ReadSerialData.py` writes to the file.
+Might need to reduce the frequency of updating the JSON file.

+Had some issues with speed as well, there are 6 graphs and each are updating at its own time.
+This can be pretty slow because its 6 seperate instances.